Dow Jones Industrial Average: Early years

 When it was first published in the mid-1880s, the index stood at a level of 62.76.
-It reached a peak of 78.38 during the summer of 1890, but ended up hitting its all-time low of 28.48 in the summer of 1896 during the Panic of 1896.
+It reached a peak of 78.38 during the summer of 1890, but reached its all-time low of 28.48 in the summer of 1896 during the Panic of 1896.
 Many of the biggest percentage price moves in the Dow occurred early in its history, as the nascent industrial economy matured.
 In the 1900s, the Dow halted its momentum as it worked its way through two financial crises: the Panic of 1901 and the Panic of 1907.
 The Dow remained stuck in a range between 53 and 103 until late 1914.
 The negativity surrounding the 1906 San Francisco earthquake did little to improve the economic climate; the index broke 100 for the first time in 1906.

 At the start of the 1910s, the Panic of 1910–1911 stifled economic growth.
-On July 30, 1914, as the average stood at a level of 71.42, a decision was made to close down the New York Stock Exchange, and suspend trading for a span of four and a half months.
+On July 30, 1914, as the average stood at a level of 71.42, a decision was made to close the New York Stock Exchange, and suspend trading for a span of four and a half months.
 Some historians believe the exchange was closed because of a concern that markets would plunge as a result of panic over the onset of World War I. An alternative explanation is that the United States Secretary of the Treasury, William Gibbs McAdoo, closed the exchange to conserve the U.S. gold stock in order to launch the Federal Reserve System later that year, with enough gold to keep the United States on par with the gold standard.
 When the markets reopened on December 12, 1914, the index closed at 74.56, a gain of 4.4%.
 This is frequently reported as a large drop, due to using a later redefinition.
 Reports from the time say that the day was positive.
 Following World War I, the United States experienced another economic downturn, the Post–World War I recession.
 The Dow's performance remained unchanged from the closing value of the previous decade, adding only 8.26%, from 99.05 at the beginning of 1910, to a level of 107.23 at the end of 1919.